04 Aug Routine Oil Changes: An Important Part of BMW Maintenance

 When to Change Oil

 Fortunately for the average driver, BMWs can function properly on a fresh change of oil for around 5,000 to 10,000 miles, about half a year to a year depending on your driving habits.
 While all cars are equipped with a check oil light, this indicator should be viewed more as a last resort than a surefire guide on when to change your oil.
+On top of this, we know you don’t have to take your BMW to the dealer for an oil change.
 Remember, oil can become old even if you don’t drive the vehicle much.

 Many newer BMW models are afforded more sophisticated and detailed oil monitoring systems known as Condition Based Servicing.
 This CBS technology allows for more engine functions and conditions to be monitored and considered as a whole, information the CBS can use to calculate roughly how much oil life remains.